-The satsuma (Citrus unshiu) is one of the sweetest and most cold-hardy citrus fruits.
-Originating in China, the name 'Satsuma' comes from the province in Japan where trees were grown that were first introduced to the West.
-The fruits were first brought to North America in the 18th century.
+The Satsuma orange (Citrus unshiu) is one of the sweetest and most cold-hardy citrus fruits.
+Originating in China, the name "Satsuma" comes from the province in Japan where the modern cultivars originated.
+These fruits were first brought to North America in the 18th century.

-With its loose, leathery skin, this is an easy-to-peel fruit, and it has around 12 segments of delicate and juicy flesh.
 The small to medium-sized trees are low-growing with a spreading and droopy habit.
 The pretty white blooms appear in spring and are attractive to early pollinators.

-Grown from seed, it can take up to eight years before you will reap your first harvest.
-The timing will be significantly decreased when grafted onto other citrus rootstocks.
+With its loose, leathery skin, this is an easy-to-peel fruit with 10 to 12 segments of delicate and juicy flesh.
+Grown from seed, it can take up to eight years before you will reap your first harvest, but the timing will be significantly decreased if you plant a grafted tree—which is how it is normally sold commercially.
 For best results, plant your satsuma tree in early spring.

 |Botanical Name||Citrus unshiu|